Equity Release Calculator in May 2022

 Types of Equity Release

-There are 2 main types of equity release in Dec 2021, a lifetime mortgage and a home reversion plan.
+The 2 main types of equity release in 2022 are a lifetime mortgage and a home reversion plan.

 A home reversion plan is another option that you can consider.
 You raise money by selling all or part of your home while continuing to live in it until you die or move into permanent residential care.